|

 Online Materials

-Semester Goals: Decision Support Systems are tools decision makers use to gain a better understanding of their business.
-They are the "front-end" technology that is generally associated with a data warehouse, and which provides the modeling and analysis capabilities to help decision makers see avenues through which to gain competitive advantage.
-As the name suggests, a DSS focuses how models, data, and other analytical tools decision makers might use in the reasoned consideration of the options available to them.
+Semester Goals: Decision Support Systems are tools decision makers use to gain a better understanding of their business and customers.
+They make it possible to connect with a data warehouse, and a modeling warehouse, along with tools to help the user get more out of their data and models to help decision makers see avenues through which to gain competitive advantage.
+As the name suggests, a DSS focuses how models, data, and other analytical tools, decision makers might use in the reasoned consideration of the options available to them.
 In the current environment in most businesses, DSS are being implemented as intranets and so require web-based technologies.
+This semester, we will consider general topics of DSS design.

 Assignments: See assignments page.